UrbanVerse: Scaling Urban Simulation by Watching City-Tour Videos

 \section{Acknowledgments}

 This project was supported by NSF Grants CNS-2235012, IIS-2339769, CCF-2344955, TI-2346267, and ONR grant N000142512166.
 Mingxuan Liu and Elisa Ricci were partially supported by the EU Horizon projects ELIAS (No.~101120237) and ELLIOT (No.~101214398).
 Honglin He was supported by the Amazon Trainium Fellowship.
-We gratefully thank COCO Robotics for the equipment donation and Yukai Ma for his support with the robotic infrastructure.
+We gratefully acknowledge Coco Robotics for their generous equipment donation.
+We thank Yukai Ma for his support with the robotic infrastructure and Jack He for his assistance with the VR demo.
 We also acknowledge CINECA and the ISCRA initiative for providing high-performance computing resources.